Summaries of how take international rail journeys both between and from Norway and Sweden

 This route, pictured at the top of the page, is taken by Swedish IC trains travelling Oslo → Kongsvinger → Charlottenberg → Arvika → Karlstad → Hallsberg → Stockholm.

-The frequency on this route has been increased to four departures per day on Sunday to Friday and three trains on Saturday.
+The frequency on this route has been increased to five departures per day on Monday to Friday, four trains on Sunday and three trains on Saturday.

 the route through Riksgransen: